teshima/PDFBookmark/README.md

 # Command line arguments
 PDFBookmark.py *csv_filename Original_PDF_filename New_PDF_filenam*e

 Option "-p *page_number*" is page bias.
-If page number "1" in a book does't exist in page "1" in the PDF file.
-The page number of that option indicates where that page "1" in the book is.
+If page number "1" in PDf is not same as that of the book, then you should tell by this option, where page number "1" is in PDF.

 # CSV format of bookmark file